aexoden/gentoo-portage-configuration/README.md

 To some extent, this is mitigated by the desktop profiles, but they don't seem to go nearly far enough.
 Funtoo appears to have a partial solution, though I haven't used or verified how well it works in practice.
-In additiona, their refusal to allow systemd makes Funtoo a non-starter in any case.
+In addition, their refusal to allow systemd makes Funtoo a non-starter in any case.
 It also doesn't help Gentoo at all.